-1. Know Your Soil
+2. Know Your Soil

-There are lots of gardening tips for beginners, but the most important is to know your soil; this is because plants thrive in different types of soil, so you need to ensure that your plants and soil match.
+There are lots of gardening tips for beginners but the most important is to know your soil; this is because plants thrive in different types of soil, so you need to ensure that your plants and soil match.
 Soil types include sandy, silty, clay, saline and loam.
-The last of these, which contains a combination of sand, silt and clays, is the gardening favourite.
+The last of these, which contains a combination of sand, silt, and clays, is the gardening favourite.

-2. Plan Your Dig and Dig Your Plan
+3. Plan Your Dig and Dig Your Plan

 As with most home and gardening projects, it’s always best to have an overall plan in mind before you even pick up a spade.
 One way to approach this is to make a scale drawing of your garden on some graph paper.
-Ensuring that you include all the main features, and then decide what will stay and what will go.
+Ensuring that you include all the main features and then decide what will stay and what will go.
 Then you can plan what new plants or features you are going to add to your garden.
 If this is going to be a major project, break your plan down into manageable tasks or areas and that way it will seem less daunting.

-3. Give New Plants Some TLC
+4. Give New Plants Some TLC

 New plants can be fragile and need careful handling.
 If you want to keep them from getting damaged in the car on the way home from the garden centre a good tip is to put down a plastic sheet or tarp and then add a small step ladder to create sections to secure your new plants for the journey.
-This has the added benefit of preventing messy spillages in the boot.
+It has the added benefit of preventing messy spillages in the boot.

 It’s all too easy to break or bruise them in our post-garden centre excitement and rush to get them planted.
 The best way to remove them from their pots is to gently squeeze the sides of the pot, turn it upside-down and let the plant slide out into your other hand.

 Some plants that you buy may, unfortunately, be root bound in their pot.
 You will recognise this if the pot is mainly full of roots and what soil there is very dry.
 If you do discover that the plant you have bought has become root bound give it a good soaking before de-potting.
 Then gently massage the root ball with your hands.
-This will loosen things little before replanting.
+It will loosen things little before replanting.
 In extreme cases, when you can’t work your fingers into the tightly packed roots at all, take a sharp knife and make three to five vertical cuts into the root ball.
-This will cause some damage of course.
+It will cause some damage of course.
 But it will also allow for new root growth and give the plant a chance to spread once in the soil.

 Don’t be afraid to check plants at the gardening centre before you buy by easing them out of their pots slightly to assess their condition.

-4. Give your Plants some Space
+5. Give your Plants some Space

 Young plants don’t like to be crowded, so don’t attempt to plant too many in a bed.
 Check the label on the plant for recommendations on spacing in the bed.
-If you do crowd them, some plants may not survive and those that do will need lots of water and fertiliser and will be more susceptible to disease.
+If you do crowd them, some plants may not survive and those that do will need lots of water and fertilizer and will be more susceptible to disease.